Gila-Johanna-Hofmann/moody-colours/README.md

 # Moody Colours
 [Moody Colours](https://gila-johanna-hofmann.github.io/moody-colours/) is a simple webpage that lets users create RGB-colours based on their general mood.<br/>
-It's a fun learning project and my first time writing Javascript completely on my own.<br/>
+It's a fun learning project and my first time writing Javascript without help.<br/>
 I came up with the idea when learning about colours in programming.

 # Technologies